 Statistics on UK trade with the Commonwealth

 This short note provides some key statistics on the UK’s trade with the Commonwealth – all data are from the Office for National Statistics.
-The attached Excel spreadsheet (see under supporting documents) allows for easy access and presentation of 2018 trade data between the UK and individual Commonwealth countries.
+The attached Excel spreadsheet (see under supporting documents) allows for easy access and presentation of detailed 2018 data on trade between the UK and individual Commonwealth countries and trade trends between 1999 and 2018.

 Share this page